radekosmulski/10_neural_nets/README.md

     Learning Objectives:
     * getting my feet wet with Matlab
     * generalizing the delta rule to training of neurons connecting to both the output neuron and the single intermittent, hidden neuron

+2. Parity_network_with_one_hidden_layer.m

+    A network outlined in the paper by Rumelhart, Hinton and Williams mentioned above.
+It outputs a 1 if the input pattern consisting of 4 binary digits contains an odd number of 1s and 0 otherwise.

+    Learning Objectives:
+    * to keep practicing implementing neural networks